datenstrom/yellow/STYLEGUIDE.md

 You should use the following guidelines for your documentation:

-* Use Markdown for text formatting, no tabs for identation.
+* Use Markdown for text formatting, no tabs.
 * Titles may contain a version number, e.g. `API for developers`, `Core 0.9.1`.
 * Descriptions should be one line max, e.g. `Core functionality of your website`.
 * Help files should use a `[toc]` shortcut to make a table of contents.